gustavobartho/Applied-Data-Science-With-Python/README.md

 * Construct and manipulate networks of different types using different network classes and node and edge attributes in NetworkX.
 * Define bipartite graphs and describe related algorithms such as graph projections.
 * Manipulate bipartite graphs and related algorithms using NetworkX.

+---

+### Week 2 - Network Connectivity
+In Module Two you'll learn how to analyze the connectivity of a network based on measures of distance, reachability, and redundancy of paths between nodes.
+In the assignment, you will practice using NetworkX to compute measures of connectivity of a network of email communication among the employees of a mid-size manufacturing company.

+#### Week learning objectives:
+* Describe how distance measures can be used to identify central and peripheral nodes in networks and use networkX to identify central and peripheral nodes.
+* Define connected components in directed and undirected graphs and use networkX to find them.
+* Identify ways of measuring clustering in networks and distinguish the differences in the measures.
+* Measure clustering in graphs in NetworkX.
+* Identify different types of network attacks and relate them to real world examples.
+* Define node and edge connectivity of a network and describe their implication to network robustness.
+* Assess how resistant a network is to node and edge removal attacks, using networkX.